auth0/Auth0.swift/README.md

 </details>

 If you have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with your custom domain.

+> [!NOTE]
+> For the associated domain to work, your app must be signed with your team certificate **even when building for the iOS simulator**.
+Make sure you are using the Apple Team whose Team ID is configured in the settings page of your Auth0 application.

 ### Web Auth login (iOS / macOS)